 Tips And Tricks For Making Glazes For Cookies

-To make your glazes more flavorful, you can add in different mix-ins and extracts.
+To make your glazes more flavorful, you can add different mix-ins and extracts.
 Almond extract is a classic flavor combination when decorating cookies.
-You can also add lemon juice, orange juice, and extract, maple extract, and even coffee.
+You can also add lemon juice, orange juice, maple extract, and even coffee.

 Equipment